Ryason55/quake_mission_packs_ry-vitalized/README.md

 This mod implements a lot of quality of life, rebalancing, and bug fixes into the Quake Remaster version of Quake Mission Pack 1: Scourge of Armagon, with changes applied to both campaign play and Deathmatch.
 Also some fun things thrown in here and there.

+Highlights:
+-Improved Hipnotic weapons and powerups for campaign play.
+-Bug fixes and adjustments for Hipnotic monsters, as well as for a lot of previously existing mechanics.
+-Adjustments made to certain maps, to try and improve campaign and/or Deathmatch play.
+-Ability to play ID1 maps with the new changes and some Hipnotic content.
+-Quality-of-life improvements for Cooperative play, including joining with the weapons everyone else has, keeping new weapons after death, and all players being able to collect all weapon, ammo, health, and armor items.
+-Some modern features for Deathmatch play, including centered kill notifications and Ring Outs.
+-Navigation files for all Hipnotic maps that didn't have them before, allowing Deathmatch play with the bots in Remaster on all Hipnotic maps.

 QuakeC Changes
 ---------------------------